aws-kr-tnc/moving-to-serverless-renew/lab-guide/LAB02.md

 ## TASK 3.
 Confiugure ElasticBeanstalk

-We will now deploy the CloudAlbum application using ElasticBeanstalk.
+Now, we will deploy the CloudAlbum application using ElasticBeanstalk.
 Our application will be  integrated EFS, Elasticache, RDS, ALB, and AutoScalingGroup via ElasticBeanstalk.

 With Elastic Beanstalk, you can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.
 Elastic Beanstalk reduces management complexity without restricting choice or control.
 You simply upload your application, and Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.